mk-fg/reliable-discord-client-irc-daemon/README.md

 Few other datapoints and anecdotes on the subject:

--   There've been multiple reports in 2025 of discord forcing a auth/password reset on account, citing "detected suspicious activity":
+-   There've been multiple reports in 2025 of Discord forcing a password/token reset on account, citing "detected suspicious activity":

     > You’re receiving this message because we detected suspicious activity on